 NB: Ongoing experiences and projects need to be sufficiently progressed to reflect on and should already have some sort of deliverable.
 I.e., a plan for a future project, or a project just starting is not eligible.

-- Three entries will be drawn randomly among the eligible submissions; each of these will receive a prize of 500 euros.
-These three entries will be notified by 1 November 2022 and will be invited to give a short presentation of their case study during the Open Research Award event on 17 November 2022.
+Three entries will be drawn randomly among the eligible submissions; each of these will receive a prize of 500 euros.
+These three entries will be notified by early November 2023 and will be invited to give a short presentation of their case study during an event by the OSCG on 23 November 2023, the exact date of the event will be announced as soon as possible.

-- Applicants must give permission for the University of Groningen Library to publish an edited version of the case study and to disseminate it via internal and external communication channels.
+Applicants must give permission for the University of Groningen Library to publish an edited version of the case study and to disseminate it via internal and external communication channels.
 Final versions of material will be submitted to the applicants for approval prior to publication.
-All case studies will be published shortly after the event.
+All case studies will be published prior or after the event.

 Submitted entries will be screened for eligibility by a jury composed of UG and UMCG staff members.
 The organizers randomly draw three entries among the eligible submissions.
-The three applicants will be notified by early November 2022 and invited to present their case studies as lightning talks during the event on 17 November 2022 and will receive a prize of each 500 euros.
+The three applicants will be notified by early November 2023 and invited to present their case studies as lightning talks during an event of the OSCG on 23 November 2023 and will receive a prize of each 500 euros.

 Please send any enquiries concerning the Open Research Award to